Three ways to invest in commercial property in Australia

 Commercial property has a long-standing reputation for delivering higher rental yields and longer leases than residential property.

-This can make it a useful asset class to add to your portfolio especially if you're looking for regular income.
+This can make it a useful asset class to add to your investment portfolio, especially if you're looking for regular income.

 If that sounds like you, one of the advantages of commercial property is the variety of ways to invest.
-We look at the three main options.
+Here's a look at three of the main options.

 1. Buy directly